i-am-zach/DHS-Computer-Science/README.md

 # Welcome to AP Computer Science A!
-*Taught by Mr. Tiveron, Ms. Kaplan, Zach Lefkovitz, Elliot Brockstien, and Apollos Burcham*
+*Taught by Mr. Tiveron, Ms. Kaplan, Zach Lefkovitz, Elliot Brockstein, and Apollos Burcham*

 ---
 This will be a resource for students to ask and answer questions. \